veracity/veracity-documentation/sections/tenantmanagement/tenantmanagement.md

 To add a user or group license to an application, call the following endpoint with a POST method:
 * `/tenants/{tenantId}/applications/{applicationId}/licenses`

-##### Set access level on the existing subscription
+##### Set access level on the existing license
-To set access level on the existing subscription, call the following endpoint with a PUT method:
+To set access level on the existing license, call the following endpoint with a PUT method:
 * `/tenants/{tenantId}/applications/{applicationId}/licenses/{entityId}`
 Note that you can use it only with applications which have access levels.